 Assigned - Assigned fund balance includes amounts that are constrained by the CRA's intent to be used for specific purposes but are neither restricted nor committed.
-Assignments of fund balance are made by the CRA's executive director based upon direction by the CRA's Board of Commissioners.
+Assignments of fund balance are made by the CRA's executive director based upon direction by the CRA's Board of Commissioners or in the CRA's annual budget.